AbhigyanMishra03/chatbot/README.md

 # :two_hearts: Health Care Chat-Bot 🤖
-Project for the 4th Semester Subject -> Machine Learning
+Project for the 4th Semester Subject -> Minor Project

 Health Care Chat-Bot is a Healthcare Domain Chatbot to simulate the predictions of a General Physician.